WenyiXu1994/Box-Office-Revenue-Prediction-Project/README.md

 * **Prediction_Models.ipynb**: Predictive models

 ## Business Insights
-* If an investor do not have much money to invest (less than 4M USD), and decided NOT to invest in horror movies, we are quite confident that this investor will lose money.
+* If an investor does not have much money to invest (less than 4M USD), and decided NOT to invest in horror movies, we are quite confident that this investor will lose money.
 * If you have a moderate amount of money (60M USD-100M USD), we recommend that you do not release the movie in January.
 * if you have more than 100M to invest, in this case, which production company you work with matters.
 We recommend collaborating with one of the more prestigious companies.